 At macro distances, lenses aren’t known for good autofocus performance, but I find that the Nikon 105mm f/2.8G Macro holds up well.
 I use autofocus consistently down to at least 1:4 magnification (good for dragonflies, lizards, and “environmental” photos where a small bug is surrounded by a lot of negative space).
 I’m willing to use autofocus at 1:3 and 1:2 most of the time, and I don’t find the speed or accuracy lacking.
 At 1:1, though, I prefer to focus manually by gently moving the camera forward and backward and taking the photo when my subject looks critically sharp in the viewfinder.

 I don’t notice any distortion in images from the Nikon 105mm f/2.8G Macro in real-world images.
-Test results say that it has less than 1% distortion at both infinity and macro distances.
+My lab tests say that it has approximately 0.44% barrel distortion, which is completely negligible.

-As we revamp our lab testing setup at Photography Life, here are some good old fashioned test chart images to show the lens’s sharpness at different aperture settings.
-To start, here are 100% crops from the center of a chart at non-macro distances, taken on Nikon’s 45-megapixel Z7.
+To see what these results mean in practice, here are some good old fashioned test chart images to show the lens’s sharpness at different aperture settings.
+I’ll start with 100% crops from the center of a chart at non-macro distances, taken on Nikon’s 45-megapixel Z7.
 Click each image to see full size:

 The lens performs well in the samples above, with minimal loss of sharpness in the images even at f/2.8.
-To my eye, the sharpest samples above are at f/4 and f/5.6.
-The lens then gradually loses sharpness due to diffraction, and by f/16, it’s back to being about as sharp as f/2.8 was.
+To my eye, the sharpest samples above are at f/4 and f/5.6, which matches the lab tests.
+The lens then gradually loses sharpness due to diffraction, and by f/16, it’s not very sharp any more.

 Next are similar crops from the corner of the lens.
 These are also taken at a non-macro focusing distance: